jandelee/PCF-Workshop/README.md

    for Password>, enter your PCF password

 4. Select an Org (if needed) and a Space;
-5. From your project's directory, type: cf push
+5. From your project's directory:
+   > cf push
 6. Retrieve your app's URI from AppsManager, et voila!